rstudio/reticulate/README.md

 tensorflow:::view_docs()
 ```

-### RStudio IDE
+### RStudio Integration

-The current [Preview Release](https://www.rstudio.com/products/rstudio/download/preview/) of RStudio includes enhancements that the tensorflow package makes use of to provide improved completion and inline help for the TensorFlow API.
-If you are using RStudio it's therefore highly recommended that you install the preview release.
+The tensorflow package provides code completion and inline help for the TensorFlow API when running within the RStudio IDE.
+In order to take advantage of these features you should also install the current [Preview Release](https://www.rstudio.com/products/rstudio/download/preview/) of RStudio.